Public Records & Services in Hailey

 Economy & Demographics

-Hailey's economy is driven by a diverse array of industries, with tourism and outdoor recreation playing a significant role.
+Hailey's economy is driven by a range of industries, with tourism and outdoor recreation playing a significant role.
 The city's proximity to world-class ski resorts, hiking trails, and other natural attractions draws visitors from around the world, supporting a thriving hospitality and service sector.
 Beyond tourism, Hailey is also home to a growing number of technology companies, professional services firms, and light manufacturing operations, attracted by the city's business-friendly environment and skilled workforce.

 Major employers in the area include the local hospital, school district, and government agencies, providing a stable economic foundation for the Blaine County community.
 With a median household income of $61,250 and a cost of living that is slightly higher than the national average, Hailey offers a high quality of life for its 9,238 residents.